jirotubuyaki/ThunderBayesR/README.md

 This method calculates CRP Clustering.
 Let’s args be
   ・ data : a matrix of data for clustering.
-Rows is data i and cols is dimensions of data.
+Rows are data i and cols are dimensions of data.
   ・ mu : numbers of center points of data.
 If data is 3 dim, a vector of 3 elements like "c(2,4,7)".
   ・ sigma : a number of data variance.
   ・ sigma_table : a number of table position variance.